Aureliano90/LP-Option-Hedging/README.md

 The type of leveraged LP can be borrowing USD stablecoins, borrowing cryptos like BTC, ETH, and a delta neutral combination of the two.

-Parameters that needs to be manually specified:
+Parameters that need to be manually specified:
 * type of leveraged LP
 * leverage of LP
 * max LTV at liquidation